 Personality Test (DISC Personality Profile) & Behavioral Growth, Time Management, Personal Financial Management, Chinese Writing Skills Course, Peer Counselling Training & Health Talk.

-Weekly computer classes educate them on basic computing knowledge such as typing skills, Word/Excel/Power point, administration, and business skills.
+Weekly computer classes to educate them on basic computing knowledge such as typing skills, Word/Excel/Powerpoint, administration, and business skills.

 Independent Living Program teaches PWDs to learn and develop self-independence, build confidence, and acquire an overall quality lifestyle.
-ILP has helped many PWDs trainees advance and reach for their goals.
+ILP has helped many PWD trainees advance and reach for their goals.

-The centre provides peer counsellors who offer individual and group counselling to help PWD improve their self-esteem, create positive relationships, and gain total wellness.
+The centre provides peer counsellors who offer individual and group counselling to help PWDs improve their self-esteem, create positive relationships, and gain total wellness.

 Vocational Training Services

-The center’s sewing class is a project-based training to facilitate People with Disabilities (PWD) discover their individual competencies, aptitudes, and create job opportunities.
+To sewing class is a project-based training to facilitate people with disabilities (PWDs) to discover their individual competencies, aptitudes, and create job opportunities.
 The training also assists to promote awareness on disability and positive attitudes.

 Under this training program PWD trainees learn to develop:

-- Basic skills and competence in handling various models of electronic sewing machines, tailoring, sewing, designing and handicraft.
+- Basic skills and competency in handling various models of electronic sewing machines, tailoring, sewing, designing and handicraft.